wwwebman/js-books-backpack/Interview-Questions/readme.md

 1. What is the difference between PUT and PATCH methods in REST? - [answer](https://stackoverflow.com/questions/21660791/what-is-the-main-difference-between-patch-and-put-request)
 1. What is CORS? - [answer](https://www.maxcdn.com/one/visual-glossary/cors/), [MDN answer](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)
 1. What the main things you can do to increase page speed loading? - [answer](https://www.crazyegg.com/blog/speed-up-your-website/)
+1. What is Websocket.
+Which alternatives do you know? - [answer](https://stackoverflow.com/questions/11077857/what-are-long-polling-websockets-server-sent-events-sse-and-comet)

 ## HTML Interview Questions